How to Build Your Own Email Marketing Funnel (in Under 3 Hrs)

 Other Advanced Tactics for Your Email Marketing Funnel

 Alright, now you know how to build both a beginner’s and an upgraded email marketing funnel.
-Let’s check out some advanced tactics you can use to boost conversions even higher.

-There are 3 advanced tactics I’m going to point out specifically: lead scoring, audience segmentation (or “bucketing”), and creating subsequent email sequences
+There are 3 advanced tactics I’m going to point out specifically: lead scoring, audience segmentation (or “bucketing”), and creating subsequent email sequences.

 Lead Scoring: